ML-DSA-65 · FIPS 204 · Patent Pending · Filed 2026-05-08

 artificialintelligenceact.eu · Article 12

-Three deadlines, three jurisdictions, one cryptographic answer.
-Every other signature scheme on every other AI audit log shipping in 2026 is on the wrong side of these three lines.
+Three deadlines, three jurisdictions, one answer that satisfies all of them.
+Any other signature scheme on any other AI audit log shipping in 2026 misses at least one of these three deadlines.

 03 · The PQ gap